seghil/OpenCavity/_sources/tutorial2.txt

 System definition using ABCD matrices
 =====================================

-let’s start now and take the same cavity system of the previous tutorial.
+Let’s start now and take the same cavity system of the previous tutorial.
 This simple two-mirrors linear resonator (radius of curvature R1 and R2) represented below is equivalent to a periodic sequence made of two thin lenses with focal lengths equal to f1 (=R1/2) and f2 (=R2/2), spaced by a distance Lc.

 .. image:: _static/Optical_cavity_lens.png